kgrgreer/foam3/tutorial/phonecat/2-concepts.md

 FOAM's approach is similar in principle: you write a definition for the class and at runtime that creates a class which your code can instantiate.

-FOAM's class definitions take the form of a JSON object passed to the `CLASS()` global function.
+FOAM's class definitions take the form of a cON object passed to the `CLASS()` global function.

 **JAVA Class Example:**